panoschron97/panoschron97/README.md

 I possess a strong foundation in Data Science, Data Analysis and SQL (including Oracle PL/SQL, Transact-SQL (T-SQL) and PL/pgSQL).

 I am particularly interested in roles such as Data Analyst, Database Administrator, SQL Developer, PL/SQL Developer and Data Engineer.

-Status -> I'm currently trying to master Java and PHP.